For comprehensive information about Knut Nystedt, please visit https://www.knutnystedt.com.

-As a composer, Knut Nystedt has held a central position throughout a long period of rapidly shifting musical currents.
-With unfailing artistry he has shown a remarkable ability to adapt essential new discoveries to his own, highly personal, style, which is rich in colours and, at the same time, delicately nuanced.
+As a composer, Knut Nystedt held a central position throughout a long period of rapidly shifting musical currents.
+With unfailing artistry he showed a remarkable ability to adapt essential new discoveries to his own, highly personal, style, which is rich in colours and, at the same time, delicately nuanced.